-There's pleasure to be had just in ogling Zaha Hadid's undulating Aquatics Centre — not to mention reminiscing about all the breathtaking things that happened here during the 2012 London Games.
-Fortunately, you don't need to be Tom Daley or Siobhan-Marie O'Connor to take a dip; this is part of the legacy, which means for a few quid, you can do the backstroke and admire the flowing ceiling, while getting some exercise.
+There's pleasure to be had just in ogling the late Zaha Hadid's undulating Aquatics Centre — not to mention reminiscing about all the breathtaking things that happened here during the 2012 London Games.
+But you don't need to be Tom Daley or Siobhan-Marie O'Connor to take a dip; this is part of the Olympics/Paralympics legacy, which means for a few quid, you can do the backstroke and admire the oceanic ceiling.
 Tackle one of the crazy-high diving boards, should you dare.

-Also swim in: Crystal Palace National Sports Centre is home to the Olympic pool's older, brutish brethren.
-We have a soft spot for it — it's got the crazy diving boards again, plus it tends to be less congested than the Aquatics Centre.
+Also swim in: Crystal Palace National Sports Centre is home to the Stratford pool's older, brutish brethren.
+We have a soft spot for it — it's got crazy diving boards too, plus it tends to be less congested than the Aquatics Centre.
+[Currently closed for refurbishment]

 London Aquatics Centre, Olympic Park, E20 2ZQ